EragonJ/Kaku/README.md

 ![Kaku Icon](http://i.imgur.com/c3KKQ9t.png)

-Kaku is an highly integrated music player supports different online platform like YouTube, SoundCloud, Vimeo and more.
+Kaku is an highly integrated music player that supports different online platforms like YouTube, SoundCloud, Vimeo and more.
 Available on `Windows`, `Linux` and `macOS` !

-Some social medias that you should know and follow for latest news :laughing:
+Some social media that you should know and follow for latest news :laughing:

 1. Twitter: https://twitter.com/KakuPlayer
 2. Facebook Page: https://www.facebook.com/kaku.rocks